Mobile Survey Design Checklist: Design mobile-optimized surveys

 9. Test, test, and test some more

 Test your survey on a computer, tablet, and mobile phone to confirm that it works properly.
-To ensure that the programme recognizes the device, test it with both iPhone and Android phones.
+To ensure that the program recognizes the device, test it with both iPhone and Android phones.
 Check that all of the questions and response categories can be viewed without having to scroll, that the questions download fast, and that the replies can be selected.

-Advantages of mobile surveys
+Advantages of using mobile surveys

 1. Excellent sample representation